-Details of the pump-out system are to be developed with the landowner/s and Sydney Water, however the location of the wet-well(s) will need to be considered in relation to future trunk servicing layouts and the associated truck movements.
-Sydney Water has advised that individual pump-out systems are typically limited to serving 150 dwellings due to restrictions on truck movements.
+Similarly, other early developers within the precinct, particularly in the Liverpool area, will be required to engage with Sydney Water to determine details of the temporary pump-out system as appropriate.
+The location of the wet-well(s) will need to be considered in relation to future trunk servicing layouts and the associated truck movements.

+It is likely that each individual pump-out systems will be limited to serving 150 dwellings due to restrictions on the acceptable amount of truck movements.
 As such, if this interim arrangement is to service additional dwellings, alternative truck access arrangements and construction controls to minimise wet weather infiltration will need to be considered during design development.